 The coronavirus outbreak was an unexpected shock on the Norwegian economy as it was for the whole world.
 It had a significant impact on the credit activities, consumer behaviours and unemployment since March 2020.
-Even though we started to observe the indications of recovery in the sectors with the reopenings and with the support of the government relief packages, no one can assert that the uncertainties completely faded away.
+Even though we started to observe the indications of recovery in the sectors with the re-